OrangeTux/orangetux.nl/content/post/cars-and-can.md

   engine speed monitoring
 * Door Control Unit (DCU) - handles the (un)locking of the doors and the windows
-* Tranmission Control Unit (TCU) - controlls the operations related to the tranmsission
+* Tranmission Control Unit (TCU) - controlls the operations related to the transmission

 Most ECUs require input from other ECUs to operate.
 For example the Airbag Control Unit requires information about speed, acceleration and occupant